 Let the Wildlife Be Wild

-When it comes to wildlife related activities, do your research.
+Eco-tourism is all about being responsible when you travel and conserving natural environments.
+So when it comes to wildlife related activities, do your research.
 If the animals are in captivity, only visit those places that do not cage or chain them and allow contact with humans to happen naturally (if at all).
 When researching elephant trekking in Thailand I quickly discovered how terrible the conditions are for the elephants in the tourism industry.
 I know I couldn’t support that by participating.
 I finally stumbled upon Boon Lott’s Elephant Sanctuary near Sukhothai and feel honored to have been able to spend some time there, taking leisurely walks next to the elephants, listening to their squeaks and trumpets, while they happily munched on trees.

 Will you choose to make a difference the next time you travel?